-Conversations on Controversial Issues moderated by Clay Jenkinson: Voting Rights in America
+Conversations on Controversial Issues moderated by Clay Jenkinson: Voting in America – Relax or Reform?

 The ideal in a democracy is that every citizen over 18 years old is entitled to vote.
 State legislatures should devise sensible and efficient and convenient ways to enable every citizen to cast a vote, irrespective of race, gender, ethnicity, religion, zip code or economic status.